-I had found an article online about scientific ways a home can make you happier, and I immediately clicked on it because it seemed fascinating.
-Then I see that he only shares 25% of his blog posts to those who read his posts without subscribing to his content.
-The rest of his content is available only to those who subscribe.
-The gist is this; he says there are science-backed ways to make you happier at home.
+I came across an article online about scientific ways a home can make you happier, and I immediately clicked on it since it piqued my interest.
+Then I notice the author only shares 25% of his blog posts to those who read his posts without subscribing to his content.
+The rest of his content is available exclusively to those who subscribe.
+The gist is that he claims there are science-backed ways to make you happier at home.

-Since we are hitting pandemic walls and shit, let me help those of you who are still following protocol and staying at home to be safe; I found an Apartment Therapy article that said the same thing as blogger boy, but they don’t require you to subscribe to read the other 75% of their content.
+Since we’re hitting pandemic walls and shit, let me help those of you who are still following protocol and remaining at home to be safe; I discovered an Apartment Therapy article that says the same thing as blogger boy, but they don’t ask you to subscribe to read the other 75% of their content.

-I am in love with my home currently and that is a good thing to find out about yourself during a time when you have had to be in it more than out of it.
+I am currently in love with my home, which is a good thing to discover about yourself during a period when you have had to be in it more than out of it.

-It has helped create a cocoon in a troubling time.
-I am thankful for the walls in my home, even though I am hitting proverbial walls from being inside so much.
+It has helped create a cocoon for me during a troubling time.
+I am grateful for the walls in my home, even though I’m hitting those proverbial walls from being inside so much.

-I have a journal that I have been using for over ten years; it’s called One Line a Day, and it tells you what you were doing on the exact day the year previous.
-Last year, I was completely unaware of what was in store for us and I found myself jealous of 2020 me.
+For almost ten years, I’ve used a diary called One Line a Day, which tells you what you were doing on the exact day of the year prior.
+Last year, I had no idea what was in store for us, and I found myself envious of the 2020 me.

-Our hamster had just died, I was painting our bedroom; we were going to homeschool co-op and visiting new co-ops for the following year.
-My mom and dad were coming over for dinners, Anna was coming home freely from college for the weekend.
+Our hamster had recently died, I was painting our bedroom, and we were attending a homeschool co-op and looking into other co-ops for the following year.
+My parents were coming over for dinners, and Anna was free to come home from college for the weekend.

-God, this virus has taken away so much from all of us, and yet, I am grateful every day for so many things because it has also given me so much.
+God, this virus has taken so much away from all of us, and yet, I’m thankful for so many things because it has also given me so much.
 But here’s what we’re not talking about: the post-traumatic stress that will affect all of us.

 The elephant in the room.

-The children are having panic attacks, anxiety, depression.
-Even the children who didn’t have it before.
-The teenagers who were handling things well enough will not be handling it well enough for much longer.
-The college students who are trying to get jobs can’t find them.
-The parents who were struggling before are going to be struggling even more now.
+The children are suffering from panic attacks, anxiety, and depression.
+Even the children who never had it before.
+The teenagers who were handling things well will not be able to do so for much longer.
+College students who are looking for work cannot find it.
+The parents who were already struggling will be considerably more so now.

-Our mental health care system was buckling before all of this happened, but now?
+Our mental health care system was already buckling before all of this, but now?
 Now, it’s code red.

 I am writing a book about perimenopause and depression and anxiety.
-About how I wasn’t anywhere prepared for it and how we are letting women down.
+About how I wasn’t prepared for it and how we’re failing women.
 But now?
 Holy shit.

-If you are anywhere near the ages of 35-40, have a plan in place for the end of your period.
+If you are between the ages of 35-40, have a plan in place for the end of your period.

 Get that plan ready.
-Because your gynecologist isn’t getting it ready for you.
+Because your gynecologist is not preparing it for you.

 Parents, pay attention to your children.
-They are going to need you to be strong and I see you aren’t strong.
+They will need you to be strong, and I can see you aren’t.
 You will not be strong enough for what is coming.
-I know this because I have been handling the mental health of my child way before the pandemic.
+I know this because I’ve been dealing with the mental health of my child long before the pandemic.

 Are you mentally ready for that?

-We are only thinking about getting our children back to school, getting them socialization, masks, and vaccines.
+We are only concerned with getting our children back to school, getting them socialization, masks, and immunizations.
 But do you know how many psychologists are at your child’s school?
 Does your child’s school even have a psychologist?
-And if they do, are they qualified to handle what is to come?
+And if they do, are they prepared to handle what is to come?

-Over the next several years, a psychologist, a therapist, a psychiatrist are going to be just as important to the care of our children as a pediatrician is, maybe even more.
-Does your insurance plan cover that, or do you need to meet a massive deductible?
+Over the next few years, a psychologist, a therapist, a psychiatrist will be just as crucial to the care of our children as a pediatrician is, if not more so.
+Does your insurance plan cover that, or do you need to satisfy a hefty deductible?
 Do you even have health insurance?
-Did you know that a lot of therapists offer sliding scales?
+Did you know that many therapists provide sliding scales?
 Do you know even what a sliding scale is?

 How are YOU holding up?
-Do you have a mental health plan in place for yourself?
-Do you know what suicidal tendencies look like in yourself?
+Do you have a mental health plan in place for your own mental health?
+Do you recognize suicidal tendencies in yourself?
 In a teenager?
 In a child?

-Listen, I am not trying to be a downer.
-I am being honest.
-These are conversations that need to happen.
-If you have children of any age around you, let’s discuss this sincerely.
-Because we need to be open about our mental health and theirs.
+Listen, I am not trying to be pessimistic.
+I’m being honest.
+These are the kinds of conversations that must take place.
+If you have children of any age around you, please have serious discussions.
+Because we need to be honest about our mental health and theirs.

 This isn’t a secret, this is IMPORTANT.

-This year our bodies went through so many bad things that our fight-or-flight systems in our bodies were constantly firing off.
+This year, our bodies were subjected to so many bad things that our fight-or-flight mechanisms in our bodies were constantly firing off.
 That is trauma.
 Every single day.
 Even the calmest, rational person would need to see a therapist after going through something like that.

-Now imagine being in a car accident for 365 days in a row.
+Now imagine being involved in a car accident every day for the next 365 days.

 My living room will no longer have an elephant.
-Promise me you won’t let it live in yours either.
+Promise me you’re not going to let it live in yours either.